DMW2151/symmetrical-winter/readme.md

 # About

 This project is a submission into the 2021 Chef Automate for Good Hackathon.
-[JupyterHub](https://jupyter.org/hub) is a Python runs in the cloud or on your own hardware, and makes it possible to serve a pre-configured data science environment to any user in the world.
+[JupyterHub](https://jupyter.org/hub) is a Python application that runs in the cloud or on your own hardware, and makes it possible to serve a pre-configured data science environment to any user in the world.
 It is customizable and scalable, and is suitable for small and large teams, academic courses, and large-scale infrastructure.

 However, JupyterHub traditionally depends on one of two configurations.
 Either a vertically-scaled single node deployment (ironically named, "the little jupyterhub") or a Kubernetes deployment.
 For many users, especially in education, both a single node or K8s deployment may be impractical.
 Consider a lab session with 60+ students on a single node instance, the instance would be deeply underutilized for all but a few hours a week (or unable to meet demand during the lab sessions with many concurrent users).
 K8s presents a viable alternative using a cluster autoscaler, but I propose a simpler alternative solution.